Arpit2601/Compilers-Lab-CS347/Assignment4/README.md

 ```

 ### NOTE
+    * Strings(not attribute name) should be enclosed in single quotation marks('').

-    Individual query can also be evaluated by
+    * Individual query can also be evaluated by
         1. running the executable file(./main) and providing queries in command line, as illustrated

 ```
             $ ./main
             $ SELECT<eid=3 OR name='CSE'>(Department)
 ```

         2. adding queries in the queries.txt file.